Skip to content

 Average Time: 3 to 5 months

-One of the worlds hardest and highest-altitude treks is the Great Himalayan Trail.
-Close encounters with Himalayan culture and spirituality are possible as it winds through isolated mountain, villages, and passes majestic peaks.
+One of the world’s hardest and highest-altitude treks is the Great Himalayan Trail.
+Close encounters with Himalayan culture and spirituality are possible as it winds through isolated mountains, villages, and passes majestic peaks.

 Why it is unforgettable: High-altitude adventure, isolated settlements, and the majestic Himalayas.